dyohan9/dyohan9/README.md

   <a href="mailto:dyohan9@gmail.com">E-mail</a>
 </p>

 I'm a __backend developer__.
-I am currently a __Staff Software Engineer__ working at __Olx Brazil__, I have been in the systems development area for 10 years as an adventurer and I have been in the job market for 3 years.
+I'm currently a __Staff Software Engineer__, I've been in the systems development area for 10 years as an adventurer and I've been in the job market for 5 years.
 I'm ready for new speeches and projects.

-* 💼 Currently working at [Olx Brazil](https://www.olx.com.br/) <br/>
 * 📫 Contact me [dyohan9](https://www.linkedin.com/in/dyohan9)